publishpress/PublishPress-Revisions/readme.txt

 12. Scheduled Revisions in Publishing Soon list

 == Changelog ==

+= 2.2.1-rc =
+* Fixed : Page Template was cleared on revision submission in some installations
+* Fixed : Edit Revision - Move to Trash button did not work (and created new pending revision)
+* Fixed : Duplicate email notifications for scheduled revision publication on some installations
+* Fixed : Safeguard to prevent duplicate email notifications
+* Feature : Plugin API - new filter 'revisionary_mail' allows adjustment to notification email address, title or message (or blockage of a particular email)
+* Compat : New setting "Revision publication triggers API actions to mimic post update" causes save_post and transition_post_status actions to fire on revision publication
+* Compat : Yoast SEO - Revision submission stripped accented characters and emojis out of FAQ block
+* Compat : On revision publication, trigger 'transition_post_status' action, for plugins that use it

 = 2.2 - 12 Feb 2020 =
 * Feature : Email Notification - option to notify Editors and Administrators when a Pending Revision is approved